awidegreen/reti/README.md

 ### recording

-Each day consists of periods of time (part), for example period worked before and after lunch, where lunch is considered a break.
+Each day consists of periods of time (part), for example periods worked before and after lunch, where lunch is considered a break.
 Each period can be assigned a factor if for example the period shall be counted as overtime.
 This factor is based on the file-specific base-fee which can be set via `reti set fee <val>`.